JuliaAI/MLJTuning.jl/README.md

 All tuning in MLJ is conceptualized as an iterative procedure, each iteration corresponding to a performance *evaluation* of a single *model*.
-Each such model is a mutation of a fixed *prototype*.
+Each such model is a mutated clone of a fixed prototype.
 In the general case, this prototype is a composite model, i.e., a model with other models as hyperparameters, and while the type of the prototype mutations is fixed, the types of the sub-models are allowed to vary.